Top 10

 Year Three

-In your final year, you will work to apply your acquired subject knowledge and research skills ahead of a final year project on a topic of your choice, as you also learn more about person-centred therapy, mindfulness and compassion-focused therapies, and brief therapy.
+In your final year, you will work to apply your acquired subject knowledge and research skills ahead of a final-year project on a topic of your choice, as you learn more about person-centred therapy, mindfulness, compassion-focused therapies and brief therapy.

 Indicative modules